• Skip to primary navigation

 Why You'll Love the Candied Yams

 • It's quick and easy.
 This sweet potato recipe is so easy to prepare, especially if you prep the sweet potatoes ahead of time.
-You literally throw them into your casserole pan, make a quick 5-minute glaze with simple pantry staple ingredients, and then pour it over the yams.
-Toss everything together and pop into the oven.
-It only takes 15 minutes of active prep time to get these vegetables in the oven!
+You literally throw them into your cooking pot, add a quick glaze with simple pantry staple ingredients, and then cook together until tender.
+It takes just over 30 minutes to make and serve on the table, with only 15 minutes of it being active prep time.

 • Sweet and savory flavor.
 Just because something takes little time and effort to prepare, doesn't mean that its lacking in other areas.
-This side dish is loaded with flavor in every bite.
+This stovetop candied yam side dish is loaded with flavor in every bite.
 It's sweet, buttery, and tangy — all in one.

 Ingredient Notes